opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 ### Recommendation

-As shown by the preceding examples, you should be aware of the average service time of each task and provide a `target-throughput` that accounts for the service time.
+As shown in the preceding examples, you should be aware of each task's average service time and should provide a `target-throughput` that accounts for the service time.
 The OpenSearch Benchmark latency is calculated based on the `target-throughput` set by the user, that is, the latency could be redefined as "throughput-based latency."